 In addition to meds, I searched online for a home remedy.
 I elected one of many which was drinking a class of 8 ounces of water with 2 tablespoons of concentrated lemon juice and a tablespoon of black pepper.
 This drink can supposedly prevent Vertigo.

 I immediately went to the supermarket to buy a dozen of lemons and black pepper.
 Other than taking meds, I drank a glass of that concoction for a week after my sudden, first-time attack.

 Lucky for me I had a wall nearby to fall into and not a glass table when vertigo hit me by surprise.

 Then on January 29th of this year, I got vertigo for a second time.
 I was already out sick from work with the flu.
 I went to the doctor a few days before.
 He noticed both ears were red, especially the left ear.
 And on that Thursday I awoke at 3 am in a sweat.
 As I lifted my head, I felt that severe wave of dizziness come on.
 It's a terrible, scary feeling.

 This time I knew I had gotten vertigo once again and I was mad having already been sick with the flu.
 I renewed my prescription of Meclizine HCL 25MG tablets which helps controls the dizziness to some extent.

-I chose this time to sleeping in a chair with my feet on the bed as I was not able to lay down in my bed without it spinning out of control to the point I experienced sustained dizziness.
+I chose this time to sleep in a chair with my feet on the bed as I was not able to lay down in my bed without it spinning out of control to the point I experienced sustained dizziness.

 I slept in my office swivel chair with the high back for four nights.
 It was uncomfortable and caused me restless nights.
 I felt I had no choice, but to take the meds and wait this out which usually takes 5-7 days to pass.
 When I did return to sleeping in a bed, I slept on my back and avoided rolling my head around too much.
 I was able to get out of bed but had to do so slowly for about another week.